osmosis-labs/osmosis/CONTRIBUTING.md

 For transaction flows (or any other flow that consumes gas), it is important that the gas usage is deterministic.

-Currently, gas usage is being Merklized in state.
+Currently, gas usage is being Merklized in the state.
 As a result, reordering functions becomes risky.

 Suppose my gas limit is 2000 and 1600 is used up before entering